-Silk and menopause with Dr. Harper
+Reduce symptoms of menopause with silk by Dr. Harper

-Based in her clinic in London’s Harley Street, she has treated hundreds of women and helped bring balance back into their lives.
+Based in her clinic in London’s Harley Street, she has treated hundreds of women for their menopause symptoms and helped bring balance back into their lives.

 According to Dr Harper, the concerns she most frequently comes across are:

-1) Difficulty in sleeping and mood swings:
+1) Difficulty in sleeping and mood swings

 2) A dull complexion